Complementary ADHM Instanton Sigma Model

-We shall now turn our focus to those issues that lead us to this exploration and what have we learned about those issues from our indulgence in the present topic.
 We came to this problem to get some insight about the issues related to D1-D5 system and $AdS_3$ superstrings.
-In the $AdS_3/CFT_2$ version of the famous Maldacena conjecture, the AdS/CFT Correspondence, the field theory dual to strings moving on $AdS_3 \times S^3 \times M^4$ with $M^4=K3, T^4$ and $S^3 \times S^1$ has small, middle and large N=4 superconfromal symmetry, respectively \cite{Sevrin:1988ab, Ivanov:1988rt, Ali:2000zu, Ali:2003aa,Ali:2000we, Hanany:2018hlz, Giveon:1998ns}.
+In the $AdS_3/CFT_2$ version of the famous Maldacena conjecture, the AdS/CFT Correspondence \cite{Maldacena:1997re, Witten:1998qj, Gubser:1998bc}, the field theory dual to strings moving on $AdS_3 \times S^3 \times M^4$ with $M^4=K3$, $T^4$ and $S^3 \times S^1$ has small, middle and large N=4 superconfromal symmetry, respectively \cite{Sevrin:1988ab, Ivanov:1988rt, Ali:1993sd, Ali:2000zu, Ali:2003aa,Ali:2000we, Hanany:2018hlz, Giveon:1998ns}.
 In this case we have the long standing problem of doubling of the Ramond superalgebra mentioned in the Appendix B of the Ref.\cite{Giveon:1998ns}.
-The complementary ADHM instanton sigma model constructed in this note suggest a way to solves this quarter of a century old problem.
+The complementary ADHM instanton sigma model constructed in this note suggests a way to solves this quarter of a century old problem.
 The doubling of Ramond superalgebra in this case is due to the other branch of the theory \cite{Ali:2023xov}.
-The two algebras are simply related to each other by the very same $Z_2$ duality that we have uncovered here.
+The two algebras are simply related to each other by the very same duality that we have uncovered here between Witten's original and our complementary ADHM instanton linear sigma model.
 The two branches are independent of each other.
-The same $Z_2$ symmetry is at the core of the route to get to the proper $N=4$ superconformal field that theory for $AdS_3 \times S^3 \times S^3 \times S^1$ superstrings.
-In Ref.\cite{Ali:2023kkf} this two decade old problem \cite{Gukov:2004ym} is resolved.

-We have also analyzed the quantization of the complementary branch in Ref.\cite{Ali:2023zxt} along the lines adopted in Ref.\cite{Lambert:1995dp} for the original ADHM instanton sigma model.
-We have found that the mechanism for cancellation between $\Gamma_{Div}(b)$ and $\Gamma_{Div}(f)$ in the two cases, original and complementary, are different from each other.
-It was also suggested in the original paper to construct a model that contains both of the symmetries $F$ and $F'$.
-We have done that too in Ref. \cite{Ali:2023icn}.
+The same duality is at the core of the route to get to the proper $N=4$ superconformal free field theory that is relevant for superstrings moving on $AdS_3 \times S^3 \times S^3 \times S^1$ backgrounds.
+In this case the duality becomes a $Z_2$ symmetry.
+In Ref. \cite{Gukov:2004ym} Gukov, Martinec, Moore and Strominger tried to obtain a complete free field realization of the large $N=4$ superconformal algebra but were stopped by a non-associativity.
+In Ref.\cite{Ali:2023kkf} this two decades old problem has been resolved.

-We next take up the discussion of those aspects of the complementary model that are in parallel with the original model.
-To obtain stringy corrections in both models renormalization group flow to the supposedly $(0,4)$ conformal field theory in the infrared has to be considered.
-This involves integrating out the massive fields rather than making these zero.
-The resulting theory may or may not be conformally invariant.
-In the latter eventuality we have to consider the additional flow of the massless fields.
+We have also done the quantization of the complementary model, in Ref.\cite{Lambert:1995dp}, along the lines adopted for the quantization of the original ADHM instanton sigma model in Ref.\cite{Ali:2023zxt}.